Landis C. Best

-Landis is named as a top litigator by Chambers USA in Media & Entertainment: First Amendment Litigation, where clients note that she is “a wonderful lawyer” and “provides very helpful guidance.”
-Landis is also a Legal 500 recommended lawyer for general commercial litigation.
+Landis is named as a top litigator by Chambers USA in Litigation: General Commercial and Media & Entertainment: First Amendment Litigation, where clients note that she is “a wonderful lawyer” and “provides very helpful guidance.”
+Landis is also a Legal 500 recommended lawyer for general commercial litigation and advice to insurers.
 Benchmark Litigation has recognized Landis as one of the Top 250 Women in Litigation and as a Local Litigation Star in the United States and is listed in Lawdragon's 500 Leading Lawyers in America and 500 Leading Litigators in America guides.
 In 2022, Landis was named a Notable Diverse Leader in Law by Crain’s New York Business.

 Landis has been an active leader within the ABA's Section of Litigation and has held several leadership positions, including: Co-Chair of the First Amendment and Media Litigation Committee (2002-2006), Co-Managing Director (2011-2012), National Co-Chair of the Judicial Intern Opportunity Program (2015-2017), and Chair of the Attorney-Client Privilege Task Force (2018-2019).
 Landis also served on the ABA's Standing Committee on Amicus Curiae Briefs (2009-2010).
 Landis serves as a member of the Rules Committee for the United States District Courts for the Southern and Eastern Districts of New York.